 Workplace culture will develop whether you pay attention to it or not—in fact, you likely already have one.
 Actively discuss your culture with senior leadership, managers, and employees.

 If you like your current culture, find ways to reinforce it while employees work remotely.
-In that case, begin by defining the culture you want to bolster the success of remote employees.
+In that case, begin by defining the culture you want, in order to bolster the success of remote employees.
 Ask each team to establish team norms that strengthen their ability to work together while out of the office, and share them with other teams.

 Retain your day-to-day reminders of the culture you want to have and reinforce.
 Did you eat lunch together once a week when working in the office?
-Then, eat lunch together virtually.
+If so, then eat lunch together virtually.
 Did your team meet weekly for support and updates?
-In that case, it’s best to keep meeting.
-And if your organization normally met to share progress, set goals, and celebrate, continue this tradition during the period of remote work.
+If so, it’s best to keep meeting.
+And if your organization normally met to share progress, set goals, and celebrate, continue that tradition during the period of remote work.

 2. Trust Your Employees